prarsena/CS180-Fall2024-LectureNotes/Chapter 3 - Decision Structures.md

 else
   z = 5;

-// Determine condition using Conditional Operator int z = (x > y) ?
+// Determine condition using Ternary Operator int z = (x > y) ?
 10 : 5;
 ```

-In `ConsultantCharges`, You enter the number of hours worked.
+In `ConsultantCharges.java`, You enter the number of hours worked.
 If you ever dealt with a consultant or a lawyer, they may have a minimum number of hours they can be paid for.
 In this case, if they work 4 hours, you have to pay them for 5.
 How could we write this using an if else statement?

-### Ternary operators
+### Use cases for ternary operators
 Ternary operators are sometimes seen as confusing, but they are useful:

 1. **Simple Conditional Assignments**: Ternary operators are great for assigning values to variables based on a condition in a concise way.
 For example: